sebastianjinich/TrypanoDEEPScreen/README.md

-# TrypanoDEEPScreen: A Deep Learning Model for Compound Activity Prediction with Hyperparameter Tuning
+# TrypanoDEEPScreen: Convolutional neural networks for drug-target interaction prediction based on 2D molecule structures

-This repository provides a comprehensive deep learning pipeline for training and evaluating a model to predict compound activity, based on [ahmetrifaioglu's DEEPScreen](https://github.com/cansyl/DEEPScreen), publicated in [Chemical Science on 2020](https://doi.org/10.1039/C9SC03414E).
+This repository provides a comprehensive deep learning pipeline for training and evaluating a model to predict compound activity, based on [ahmetrifaioglu's DEEPScreen](https://github.com/cansyl/DEEPScreen), publication in [Chemical Science on 2020](https://doi.org/10.1039/C9SC03414E).
 TrypanoDEEPScreen is implemented using PyTorch Lightning and leverages Ray Tune for efficient hyperparameter search.
-GPU usage and paralelization (when aviable) is compleatly handled by the pipeline.
+GPU usage and parallelization (when available) are completely handled by the pipeline.

 ## Understanding the Codebase